tayyipcoin/tayyipcoin/README.md

 We don't learn, how to develop this coin, from you.

 ## Why mine RTE?
 Because, as a world leader; Recep Tayyip Erdogan is our last hope to save his country; Turkey, and all Muslims and finally the whole world!
 Nowadays, he struggles with many coup plans, massive protests and an neomessianic-masonnic islamic sect: Gulen Movement.
+Finally a graft probe hit his ministers and his son.
+Erdogan labeled this probe an assassination attempt.
 If you mine Tayyipcoin, you will help his non-capitalist New Galaxy Order plans.
-When all RTE's mined, RTE will be the single official currency all over galactic empire.
+When all RTE's mined, RTE will be the single official currency all over the galactic empire.

 ![MineRTE](http://i.imgur.com/SsauoI7.jpg)